sbvegan/perpetual-protocol-developer-guide-grant/guide.md

-# How to get mark and index prices from PerpV2
+# How to get mark and index prices from Perpetual Protocol V2

 The following guide will show you how to read the mark and index prices of the assets trading on the Perpetual Protocol.

 ## Environment
-- initialize
-- .env
-- dependencies
-- hardhat

 First up, let's setup our environment, so we have something reproducible.
 Create an empty directory, navigate inside, and create a npm project.